khesualdo/Analytics-Engine-Manager/README.md

 # :cyclone: :bar_chart: :chart_with_upwards_trend: :chart_with_downwards_trend: Analytics Engine Manager

-Architecure design and implementation for an analytics engine manager.
-Encorporates the extensibility and reusability software design principles to allow the addition of new analytics engines.
+Architecture design and implementation for an analytics engine manager.
+Incorporates the extensibility and reusability software design principles to allow the addition of new analytics engines.
 The code is also testable and comes with a suite of unit tests.

-An analytics engine provides the means of logging and propogating an event to the cloud.
-The code has a working example using the Azure Application Insights analytics engine.
+An analytics engine provides the means of logging and propagating an event to the cloud.
+The code has a working example using Azure Application Insights.

 # Design Diagram
 ![](Diagrams/Design-Diagram.png)